GeneratePress and Genesis are fully SEO optimized and can be used in multi-purpose projects.

 There are also paid versions of this plugin, but I think the free version is enough for a beginner blogger.

-Genesis blocks addon is excellent plugins, and we get lots of blocks so that even if you don’t use any page builder, you will do a lot of things.
+Genesis blocks addon is an excellent plugin, and we get lots of blocks so that even if you don’t use any page builder, you will do a lot of things.
 This is a free plugin that you can download from the WordPress repository.

 The paid version of this plugin is also available to get even more blocks.
 But I liked this free plugin of Genesis very much, and even you can integrate Mailchimp with this plugin for email marketing.